Markovian linearization of random walks on groups: Introduction

 where $(\nu_{u})_{u \in [r]}$ is the unique family of probability measures on $\cPr$ satisfying

 for all bounded measurable functions $f$ on $\cPr$. \end{thm}

-The technical condition \eqref{eq:convergence_product} is described in Section \ref{section:entropy}.
-Let us simply note that this condition is automatically satisfied for colored random walks arising as a linearization of a finite range random walk on $G$ (this is the content of Proposition \ref{prop:linlalley} below).
-Applying Theorem \ref{prop:formula_entropy_explicit} to a nearest-neighbor walk for which $r= 1, \pi = 1, \nu = \delta_1$, we get back formula (22) in \cite{jean2005random}:
+The technical condition \eqref{eq:convergence_product} is described in Section \ref{section:computing}.
+Let us simply note that this condition is automatically satisfied for coloured random walks arising as a linearization of a finite range random walk on $G$ (this is the content of Proposition \ref{prop:linlalley} below).
+Applying Theorem \ref{thm:formula_entropy_explicit} to a nearest-neighbour walk for which $r= 1, \pi = 1, \nu = \delta_1$, we get back formula (22) in \cite{jean2005random}:

-As alluded to above, in Theorem \ref{prop:formula_entropy_explicit}, the measure $\nu_g$ on $\cP_+$ will arise as the convergence in direction toward a random rank one projector of the product of matrices $q_{g_1}q_{g_2}\cdots q_{g_n}$ where $g_1,g_2, \ldots$ in $S$ are the successive letters of $X_\infty$ with law $p^\infty$ conditioned to start with $g_1 = g$.
+As alluded to above, in Theorem \ref{thm:formula_entropy_explicit}, the measure $\nu_g$ on $\cP_+$ will arise as the convergence in direction toward a random rank one projector of the product of matrices $q_{g_1}q_{g_2}\cdots q_{g_n}$ where $g_1,g_2, \ldots$ in $S$ are the successive letters of $X_\infty$ with law $p^\infty$ conditioned to start with $g_1 = g$.

-For finite range random walks on {plain} groups, fine qualitative results on drift and entropy were already available such as \cite{lalley1993finite,MR2914862} and even on general hyperbolic groups \cite{MR3651925,MR3235351} and references therein.
-As pointed in \cite{ledrappier2001some,MR3235351}, the computations for drift and entropy for nearest-neighbor random walk on the free group have been known for around 50 years but it was however unexpected that these explicit formulas could be extended to finite range random walks.
-To our knowledge, Theorem \ref{thm:formula_drift} and Theorem \ref{prop:formula_entropy_explicit} provide the first formulas for finite range random walks on {plain} groups, see Figure \ref{fig:numerics} for a numerical illustration.
+For finite range random walks on free products of groups, fine qualitative results on drift and entropy were already available such as \cite{lalley1993finite,MR2914862} and even on general hyperbolic groups \cite{MR3651925,MR3235351} and references therein.
+As pointed in \cite{ledrappier2001some,MR3235351}, the computations for drift and entropy for nearest-neighbour random walk on the free group have been known for around 50 years but it was however unexpected that these explicit formulas could be extended to finite range random walks.
+To our knowledge, Theorem \ref{thm:formula_drift_entropy} and Theorem \ref{thm:formula_entropy_explicit} provide the first formulas for finite range random walks on free products of groups.
+It would be interesting to try to generalize this kind of formulas in other settings such as amalgamated free products of finite groups or virtually free groups.

+In this paper, we have chosen to focus through the harmonic measure on the drift and entropy but there are other numerical invariants associated to a random walk such as the spectral radius of $\cP$ or the index of exponential decay of the return probability: $\lim_{n \to \infty} \cP^{2n}(e,e)^{1/(2n)}$ (they coincide for reversible walks).
+Our linearization technique could also be used to study these last two quantities but this is less novel since these quantities can be read on the resolvent operator and previous linearization techniques allow to compute resolvent of operators of the form \eqref{eq:defcP}, see \cite{MR3718048} for such linearization and \cite{lehner1999computing,MR2216708} for examples of computation of resolvent operators of the form \eqref{eq:deftcP}.